XRPLF/xrpl-dev-portal/content/rippled-setup.md

 ### Parallel Networks and Consensus ###

 There is no `rippled` setting that defines which network it uses.
 Instead, it uses the consensus of validators it trusts to know which ledger to accept as the truth.
 When different consensus groups of `rippled` instances only trust other members of the same group, each group continues to operate as a parallel network.
-Even if malicious or misbehaving nodes connect to both networks, the consensus process overrides the confusion as long as the members of each network are not configured to trust members of another network in excess of their quorum settings.
+Even if malicious or misbehaving computers connect to both networks, the consensus process overrides the confusion as long as the members of each network are not configured to trust members of another network in excess of their quorum settings.

 ## Clustering ##

-If you are running multiple `rippled` servers in a single datacenter, you can configure your nodes to operate in a cluster to maximize efficiency.
+If you are running multiple `rippled` servers in a single datacenter, you can configure those servers to operate in a cluster to maximize efficiency.
 Operating your `rippled` servers in a cluster provides the following benefits:

-* Clustered nodes share the work of cryptography.
-If one node has verified the authenticity of a message, the other nodes in the cluster trust it and do not re-verify.
+* Clustered `rippled` servers share the work of cryptography.
+If one server has verified the authenticity of a message, the other servers in the cluster trust it and do not re-verify.
-* Clustered nodes share information about peers and API clients that are misbehaving or abusing the network.
-This makes it harder to attack all nodes of the cluster at once.
+* Clustered servers share information about peers and API clients that are misbehaving or abusing the network.
+This makes it harder to attack all servers of the cluster at once.
-* Clustered nodes always propagate transactions throughout the cluster, even if the transaction does not meet the current load-based transaction fee on some of them.
+* Clustered servers always propagate transactions throughout the cluster, even if the transaction does not meet the current load-based transaction fee on some of them.

 To enable clustering, modify the following sections of your [config file](https://github.com/ripple/rippled/blob/d7def5509d8338b1e46c0adf309b5912e5168af0/doc/rippled-example.cfg#L297-L346) for each server:

-* List the IP address and port of each other node under the `[ips_fixed]` section.
-The port should be the one from the other nodes' `protocol = peer` setting in their `rippled.cfg`.
+* List the IP address and port of each other server under the `[ips_fixed]` section.
+The port should be the one from the other servers' `protocol = peer` setting in their `rippled.cfg`.
 Example:

         [ips_fixed]
         192.168.0.1 51235
         192.168.0.2 51235

-* Generate a unique seed (using the [`validation_create` command](rippled-apis.html#validation-seed)) for each of your nodes, and configure it under the `[node_seed]` section.
-The `rippled` node uses this key to sign its messages to other nodes in the peer-to-peer network. **Note:** This is a different key than the one `rippled` uses to sign ledger proposals for consensus, but it is in the same format.
+* Generate a unique seed (using the [`validation_create` command](rippled-apis.html#validation-seed)) for each of your servers, and configure it under the `[node_seed]` section.
+The `rippled` server uses this key to sign its messages to other servers in the peer-to-peer network. **Note:** This is a different key than the one `rippled` uses to sign ledger proposals for consensus, but it is in the same format.
-* Add the public keys (for peer communication) of each of your other nodes under the `[cluster_nodes]` section.
+* Add the public keys (for peer communication) of each of your other servers under the `[cluster_nodes]` section.